Type of Journey

 Subscribe to newsletter and stay updated

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Encompassed by the snow-clad mountains of the mighty Himalayas, lies Keylong, a tourist destination that, borrowing the words of Rudyard Kipling, is a place for the gods and not for mere humans.
-Keylong is located just below the Manali-Leh highway and is a utopia for adventure lovers.
+Keylong is a tourist destination that, in the words of Rudyard Kipling, is a place for the gods and not just for ordinary people.
+It is surrounded by the snow-covered mountains of the great Himalayas.
+Keylong, which is tucked away below the Manali-Leh highway, is a paradise for thrill seekers.

 Location: Himachal Pradesh

 Famous for: Buddhist Monasteries, Temples, Trekking, Paragliding and Skiing

 Places of Interest: